eea/reportek.zopebuildout/README.rst

 For the application stack to be restarted when server reboot, the system administrator should add under /etc/init.d the script from /var/local/mdr/production/etc/rc.d/mdrctl, e.g.::

   $ cd /var/local/mdr/production/etc/rc.d
-  $ ln -s `pwd`/mdrctl /etc/init.d/mdrctl
+  $ sudo ln -s `pwd`/mdrctl /etc/init.d/mdrctl
-  $ chkconfig --add mdrctl
+  $ sudo chkconfig --add mdrctl
-  $ chkconfig mdrctl on
+  $ sudo chkconfig mdrctl on
-  $ service mdrctl start
+  $ sudo service mdrctl start

 Check the status and see if all the procs started with ::